the

 Change ME['path']

 to save the file in a different directory, and check for I/O errors as needed.
+Note that files with a .koi

 As mentioned earlier in this guide, koi